biohazard999/Xenial.Framework/docs/guide/layout-builders-record-syntax.md

 <<< @/guide/samples/layout-builders-records/RecordLayout.cs

 Although the syntax is a lot longer than the fluent builder syntax, it is a little more structured.
 It's combining both the power of `expression trees` to specify type safe layouts, as well as a familiar syntax comparable to initializers.
-It is however a more verbose (language limitations require the need to specify the `Children` directly, which is not needed with normal initializer syntax), so it's use is only recommend when there is a need to specify properties and children at the same time, or when using leaf node types (for example property editors).
+It is however a more verbose (language limitations require the need to specify the `Children` directly, which is not needed with normal initializer syntax), so it's use is only recommended when there is a need to specify properties and children at the same time, or when using leaf node types (for example property editors).

 ## A mixed sample

 <<< @/guide/samples/layout-builders-records/RecordLayoutMixed.cs

 ::: warning
-This sample works without issue but mixixing syntax styles is not recommended and although  it works from a technical standpoint, it adds complexity and harms readability.
+This sample works without issue but mixing syntax styles is not recommended and although  it works from a technical standpoint, it adds complexity and harms readability.

 Wherever possible coding styles and conventions should be clearly defined and adhered to.
 :::